openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
    <td>It is advisable for the storage of user preferences to use environment variables for locating directories.
-Use of the instance directory environment variable is not required, but should be considered to subvert the use of hard-coded paths</td>
+The use of the instance directory environment variable is not required, however we recommend the use of this variable to subvert the use of hard-coded paths</td>
  </tr>
  </table>